Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 *\<Satisfaction\>*

-**0722** watched the variable-yield warhead do its work, and reassessed his priorities---There would be time to mop up later, now that there was no longer a ship smashing its Abrogators, he decided.
+**0722** watched the variable-yield warhead do its work, and reassessed his priorities - There would be time to mop up later, now that there was no longer a ship smashing its Abrogators, he decided.
 Right now, the more pressing matter was **0665.**

 The traitor was assigned to Gao, and could disrupt that entire operation.
 All other concerns were secondary.